 How and where to apply for a Short-term Student visa

-Applying for the Short-term Student visa prior to coming to the UK will make your transit through the airport easier and quicker.
-It will also normally allow you to travel in and out of the UK whilst you are on your course (eg for a weekend in Europe).
+Applying for the short-term student visa prior to coming to the UK will make your transit through the airport easier and quicker.
+You will be issued with a multiple-entry visa which usually allows you to travel in and out of the UK whilst you are on your course (eg for a weekend in Europe).

-If you are a non-visa national and you decide to apply for your Short-term Student visa on arrival in the UK, you MUST make sure that the stamp in your passport says Short-Term Study (STS).
-If your passport is stamped with a Visitor endorsement, we will not be able to enrol you on your course.
-You will need to travel with all of your supporting documents in your hand luggage, including:
+If you are a non-visa national and you decide to apply for your short-term student visa on arrival in the UK, you MUST make sure that the stamp in your passport says Short-Term Study/Student (STS).
+If your passport is not stamped, or is stamped with a Visitor endorsement, we may not be able to enrol you on your course.
+You may be asked to leave the Common Travel Area (UK, Ireland, Isle of Man, Guernsey and Jersey) and re-enter the UK with the correct stamp in your passport.

-- Proof that you have the required money for your accommodation, living costs and cost of travel back to your home country
+- Proof that you have the required money for your accommodation, living costs and cost of travel back to your home country.
+You may want to include confirmation of your return flight to your home country

 - Read the guide for a full list of documents you can provide.

-You can be refused entry if the Immigration Officer is not satisfied that you still meet the conditions for a Short-term Student visa.
+You can be refused entry if the Immigration Officer is not satisfied that you meet the conditions for a short-term student visa.

-If you receive a STS stamp at the airport and you travel out of the UK during your course, you would need to apply for a new Short-term Student visa stamp when you return from your trip.
-In order to receive another Short-term Student stamp, you should travel with the University Short-term Student visa letter, your financial evidence and other relevant documents in your hand luggage each time you want to enter the UK.
-You can be refused entry if the Immigration Officer is not satisfied that you still meet the conditions for a Short-term Student visa.
+If you receive a short-term student stamp at the airport and you travel outside of the UK during your course, you need to apply for a new short-term student visa stamp when you return from your trip.
+To receive another short-term student stamp, you should travel with the University short-term student visa letter, your financial evidence and other relevant documents in your hand luggage each time you want to enter the UK.
+You can be refused entry if the Immigration Officer is not satisfied that you still meet the conditions for a short-term student visa.

 Please be aware that you should not travel to the UK via Ireland as there are usually no immigration personnel to stamp your passport.
 This can cause serious problems when trying to enrol on your course and may result in you having to leave the UK and re-enter to get the correct stamp.

-To start, go to Gov.uk's Short Term Study, Apply.
+To start, go to Gov.uk's Short Term Study apply page.

 Please ignore all references to the 11-month English Language course visa: we do not offer these courses at the University of Westminster so you cannot apply for an 11-month visa for a course with us.